ayush23719/ayush23719/README.md

 - 👋 Hi, I’m @ayush23719
-- 👀 I’m interested in "Developing" the world !xD...or rather the web I should say
+- 👀 I’m interested in "Developing" the world!...or rather just the Web.
-- 🌱 I’m currently learning everything related to the INTERNET
+- 🌱 I’m currently learning MEAN Stack Development.
-- 💞️ I’m looking to collaborate on....nothing...collaborating isn't my thing
+- 💞️ I’m looking to collaborate on projects and ideas related to MEAN Stack/other Web Domains.
-- 📫 How to reach me....through the web
+- 📫 Email: ayush23719@yahoo.com

 <!---
 ayush23719/ayush23719 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.